Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Experimental Results and Discussion

 We note that due to a large number of herding results, it is challenging to compare general CSAD (Eq \ref{eq:4}), CSAD for \textit{up} and CSAD for \textit{down} market conditions (Eq \ref{eq:5}) in each community, between different communities and between different sub-periods.
 Therefore, we do not differentiate the results of general herding, herding during the \textit{up} and herding during the \textit{down} market condition, i.e. we do not go into detail about CSAD, CSAD for \textit{up} and CSAD for \textit{down} markets in each community.
 This will be explored in future works.
 Instead, we focus solely on determining whether the communities reveal herding behavior or not.
 To this end, we consider a community to exhibit herding when either CSAD or CSAD for \textit{up} market condition or CSAD for \textit{down} market condition reveals herding.

-Figs \ref{Fig9}-\ref{Fig13} illustrate the herding behavior results and sector distribution of each community in each sub-period.
-The assets in each community are listed in Appendix \ref{S4_Tab}.
-At first glance, it is clear that the first two sub-periods look rather similar in terms of the density of herding signals, as most communities reveal herding behavior in Figs \ref{Fig9}-\ref{Fig10}.
-This is contrary to the last three sub-periods (Figs \ref{Fig11}-\ref{Fig13}) since these predominantly display a dearth of herding.
+Figs \ref{Fig9}-\ref{Fig15} illustrate the herding behavior results (Figs \ref{Fig9}a-\ref{Fig15}a) and sector distribution (Figs \ref{Fig9}b-\ref{Fig15}b) of each community in each sub-period.
+The assets in each community are listed in \nameref{S4_Tab}.
+At first glance, it is clear that the first two sub-periods look rather similar in terms of the density of herding signals, as most communities reveal herding behavior in Figs \ref{Fig9}a and \ref{Fig10}a.
+This is contrary to the last five sub-periods (Figs \ref{Fig11}a-\ref{Fig15}a) since these predominantly display a dearth of herding.
 Perhaps, the high density of herding during the pre-and the peak of the pandemic was caused by two major events, as mentioned previously, the US-China trade war throughout 2019 and the contagious disease Covid-19 which started early in 2020, respectively.
 Whereas, once the pandemic started to be controlled and the global economy recovered from the loss, financial markets resumed their normal behavior.
 Thus, investors stopped mimicking each other and began to make their own objective decisions, and the herding was lessened accordingly.